wesgarrison/tutorials/README.markdown

 ### Issues

 GitHub pages does not yet support the latest version of Jekyll/RedCarpet, so the markdown tutorials using fenced code blocks will not work properly.
-To view them, run Jekyll locally, open `_config.yml` and change `markdown: rdiscount` to `markdown: redcarpet`.
+To view them: run Jekyll locally, open `_config.yml` and change `markdown: rdiscount` to `markdown: redcarpet`.

 The materials are in a mix of Textile and Markdown.
 I'm working on converting everything to Markdown.